All Episodes

 Uh-oh, black guy, deal breaker, forget it.

-Well, that's that's that is racism, okay?
+Well, that is racism, okay?

-Now, but Laurie is the evidence here.
+Now, but, But Laurie is the evidence here.

-She what she's not a sexist, she is a woman.
+She is a woman.

 Not voting for somebody because of blackness, racism.

-It is not, however, apples and apples, such that not voting for a woman means you are a sexist, a misogynist, a woman hater, or something like that.
+It is not, however, apples and apples such that not voting for a woman means you are a sexist, a misogynist, a woman hater, or something like that.

 Well, you know, why?

-Because I hate women, they're terrible.
+Because I hate women.

 Okay, yes, that's misogyny.

-That's that's woman hating.
+That's woman hating.

-But show me a hundred people who will not vote for a woman president, and maybe thirty of them hate women.
+But show me 100 people who will not vote for a woman president.

-Okay, they should be anyway, differences of gender are very meaningful.
+And that is that while differences of race are largely, if not totally irrelevant, okay, they should be anyway, differences of gender are very meaningful.

 Men and women are different.

-Uh I'm fine with a woman president.
+I'm fine with a woman president.

-I I'd I would love to consider Condi Rice.
+I would love to consider Condi Rice.

-K. Bailey Hutches, in our own senator here in Texas.
+Kay Bailey Hutchinson, our own senator here in Texas, I'd be thrilled by that.

 This is not a bugaboo that I have.